King's Lynn: Modern

+A carved heart on a wall in Tuesday Market Place is traditionally associated with the execution of an alleged witch in the late 16th or early 17th century.
+One version of the legend names Margaret Read, who was reportedly burned at the stake in 1590, during which her heart is said to have burst from her chest and struck the wall.
+Other accounts attribute the tale to Mary Smith, who was hanged for witchcraft in 1616.

+The Tuesday Market Place had a long-standing role as a site of public executions, including both hangings and burnings, during the early modern period.
+Burning at the stake was particularly associated with women convicted of witchcraft, reflecting broader judicial practices in England at the time.

 In 1683, the architect Henry Bell, once the town's mayor, designed the Custom House.
 He also designed the Duke's Head Inn, North Runcton Church and Stanhoe Hall, having gained ideas while on travel in Europe as a young man.

-In the 16th and 17th centuries, the town's main export was grain.
-Lynn was no longer a major international port, but iron and timber were imported.
-King's Lynn suffered from the discovery of the Americas, which benefited ports on the west coast of England.
-It was also affected by the growth of London.
+During the 16th and 17th centuries, the town's principal export was grain.
+While no longer a major international port, King's Lynn continued to import goods such as iron and timber.
+The discovery of the Americas shifted trade patterns in favour of ports on England's west coast, to Lynn's detriment.
+The town was further eclipsed by the rapid growth of London.

-In the late 17th century, imports of wine from Spain, Portugal and France boomed, and there was still much coastal trade.
-It was cheaper to transport goods by water than by road at the time.
-Large amounts of coal arrived from the north-east of England.
+In the late 17th century, imports of wine from Spain, Portugal, and France flourished, and coastal trade remained active.
+At the time, water transport was significantly cheaper than moving goods by road.
+Large shipments of coal arrived from the north-east of England.

-The Fens began to be drained in the mid–17th century and the land turned to farming, allowing vast amounts of produce to be sent to London's growing market.
-Meanwhile, King's Lynn was still a major fishing port.
-Greenland Fishery House in Bridge Street was built in 1605.
-By the late 17th century shipbuilding and glass-making had also developed.
+The draining of the Fens began in the mid–17th century, transforming the land into productive farmland and enabling large quantities of produce to supply London's growing market.
+During this period, King's Lynn remained a major fishing port.
+Greenland Fishery House, built on Bridge Street in 1605, stands as a testament to that trade.
+By the late 17th century, the town had also seen the development of shipbuilding and glass-making industries.

-In the early 18th century, Daniel Defoe called the town "beautiful, well built and well situated".
-Shipbuilding thrived, as did associated trades such as sail-making and rope-making.
-Glass-making prospered; brewing was another important industry.
-The Norwich company of comedians had been visiting since the 1750s, in 1766 a permanent theatre was created.
-A new playhouse was built in 1805.
+In the early 18th century, Daniel Defoe described the town as 'beautiful, well built and well situated'.
+Shipbuilding flourished, along with related trades such as sail-making and rope-making.
+Glass-making also prospered, and brewing became another key industry.
+The Norwich Company of Comedians had been performing in the town since the 1750s; in 1766, a permanent theatre was established, followed by the construction of a new playhouse in 1805.
 The first bank in King's Lynn opened in 1784.